lyn0224/web_app_for_property_sale_rental/Journal/Bo_An_Journal.md

         -Design the UI for Home Page
     What tasks are blocked waiting on another team member?
         -No tasks waiting for another team member

+    XP Core Values: : In this stage, everyone need to know each other and know the skills others master in order to do better in this project. a good communication environment can facilitate this step, and make every one know each other more

 <strong>202 TEAM, Sprint#2</strong><br/>
 Team Member Name :<strong><i> Bo An</i></strong><br/>
+XP Core Values: : Feedback

     What tasks did I work on / complete?
         -Set up React environment